dsoellinger/Udacity-Machine-Learning-Nanodegree/lecture_notes/evaluation_and_validation.md

 However, the accuracy isn't always a suitable metric to say whether a model performs well or not.
 This is typically the case when data are imbalanced.
 For example, let's assume we want to predict whether an e-mail is spam or not.
 Such a dataset will often comprise of many non-fake e-mails and a few fake e-mails.
 A highly imbalanced dataset.<br />
 What would be a potential model that achieves a good accuracy?
 Well, let's assume we have a model that classifies every e-mail as non-spam.
 Since the minority of the e-mails is non-spam your classifier will achieve a very good accuracy.
-Nonetheless, despite of a good accuracy our model is insufficient since it's not able to classify any e-mail as spam. <br />
+Nonetheless, despite a good accuracy, our model is insufficient since it's not able to classify an e-mail as spam. <br />
 Therefore, evaluating the accuracy of this model is pointless.

 ## Precision and Recall